ISC2SG-YW/CTF-Workshop/basic_crypto/README.md

 - **Author:** Lecia Wong

 ## Description
-To decode binary using 'CyberChef' to get the flag.
+To decode binary using `CyberChef` to get the flag.